If you are still in the relationship.

-The reality of the life you’ve been living and the reality that you can make it better have you now thinking.
+The reality of the life you’ve been living, and the reality that you can make it better have you now thinking.
 “I must break free, but how do I break free?”

 These thoughts can keep you entangled with a narcissist for years, and it’s all about how the narcissist has managed to take control of you through putting that fear into you.

 A little bit of fear is healthy in day to day life.
 Rational fear actually helps you instinctively protect yourself from harm.
-With a narcissist, they have manipulated and programmed your mind through threats, anger, rage, taking away your self-esteem through gaslighting, blame-shifting and projection.
+With a narcissist, they have manipulated and programmed your mind through threats, anger, rage, taking away your self-esteem through their gaslighting, blame-shifting and projection.
 Getting you to question your actions and your motives.

-To face reality, we have to understand when breaking free from narcissistic people, and there will not be one or two obstacles to set yourself free.
+To face reality, we have to understand when breaking free from narcissistic people, there will not be one or two obstacles to set yourself free.
 There is many.
 You are not alone in this.
 Just focus on the first steps to getting out.